21 Security & Privacy Model

 - Payment webhook signature verification with idempotency protection.

-- Persistent brute-force detection across IPs with exponential backoff.
+- Postgres-backed persistent brute-force detection across IPs.

 Roadmap Enhancements